ipc103/react-props-and-state-lab-web-040317/README.md

 # React Props and State Lab

+### What was hard?

++ Knowing when to pass props/state - the difference
++ Declarative programming
++ Where to begin - the features are interdependent...
 ## Overview

 You'll build a small React application where you'll update state in response to an XHR payload and pass props among components to handle updates.

 ## Animal Shelter
 ![Best Friends](https://media.giphy.com/media/xTiTnz5OOUn49wKbg4/giphy.gif)